tomchen-ctj/notes/Arxiv notes.md

 ## Is Self-Supervised Learning More Robust Than Supervised Learning?

-Contrastive learning is prone to patch shuffling and pixel intensity change, yet less sensitive to dataset-level distribution change.
+Contrastive learning is prone to be attacked by patch shuffling and pixel intensity change, yet less sensitive to dataset-level distribution change.
 Besides, contrastive learning is more robust than supervised learning under downstream corruptions. [link](https://arxiv.org/pdf/2206.05259.pdf)